mhthies/smarthomeconnect/docs/variables_expressions.rst

   Currently, such rules are only available for some basic builtin Python types and don't even support subclasses of these types.
   For a full list of supported types, see :ref:`datatypes.supported_types`.

+To use custom functions in SHC expressions, you can use the :func:`expression` decorator to turn any function into an :class:`ExpressionHandler` evaluating that function with the latest values.

 Classes for Building Expressions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^